 Approximately 60 percent of students attend daily Mass, and all attend Sunday Mass.
 A sizeable number of students have expressed interest in a priestly or religious vocation.

-The campus is served by a full-time chaplain from the Diocese of St. Catharines, Ontario.
-He says Mass and hears confessions daily, and is available for spiritual direction after lunch and dinner.
+The campus is served by two full-time chaplains, who celebrate Mass and hear confessions daily, and are available for spiritual direction throughout the week.

 Eucharistic adoration is held at the parish Church every weekday afternoon.
-There are also a number of Rosary prayer groups, as well as spirituality practicums – small groups of students that meet and discuss various spiritual classics.
+There are also a number of prayer groups, such as Rosary and Compline, as well as spirituality practicums – small groups of students that meet and discuss various spiritual classics.

 Until the permanent campus is built, there are three women’s residences and three men’s residences located next door to Holy Rosary.
 In addition, there are two apartment buildings–one male, one female.
 On weeknights there is a 10:30 p.m. curfew; weekend curfew is midnight.
 Opposite-sex visitation is prohibited, as are drugs and alcohol.
 Complimentary laundry facilities are provided in the residence halls.

 Because Wyoming Catholic is small, meal service is mandatory.
 In the dining hall, students get whatever is made that day, with options for allergen-sensitive individuals.
-If they don’t like the entrée, a soup and salad bar is available.
+A soup and salad bar is available.

 The College has a unique technology policy.
 Cell phones and smart phones are prohibited.
 If students own cell phones, they are locked up with the prefect.
 Students traveling long distances are free to check out their phones.
 Every four students in the residence hall share their own cordless phone and answering machine.
 Students may not have personal televisions.
 Electronic devices are not permitted during class.
 Outside of public spaces, such as the library and computer lab, there is no personal use of the Internet.
 A number of computers are available for student use in the library and in the mail room.